AbdelAbys/Landmark_detection/README.md

 ```

 ## Preprocessing for training
+Marwa we need to include the processing that you made from raw to segmented image used as input for the landmarking code !
+This should include segmentation, registration, all the processing steps !
 ### Step 1: Convert FCSV to CSV

 To convert the ground truth file containing landmarks of each image from the FCSV format to CSV format, use the script located in `./preprocessing/fscv-to-csv.py`: